enhancv/developer/README.md

 We also have some of our code open sourced at https://github.com/enhancv. as we believe that coding in the open produces code that is well documented, tested, refined and lasting.

 ### What we need
 We need people with attention to detail and drive to excellence, with several projects worth of experience.
+We like to invest in proper solutions and aggressively refactor problematic areas but sometimes you should be able to get your hands dirty - [real artists ship](https://www.quora.com/What-did-Steve-Jobs-mean-by-real-artists-ship).
 Specific languages and frameworks knowledge is not that important for us as we know that good developers can pick up new tools with ease, but obviously web tech experience is a plus.
 You'll be working with both client and server tech but if you like to concentrate on one of those you could do that as well.

 ## How to apply
 Send us a line at work@enhancv.com with your resume / project examples / open source code and we can take it from there.